LinerSu/nyu-pl-sum19-rec/Class 08/README.md

     - Pointers to functions are order by declaration.
 - The data layout could access vtable by adding one member variable called virtual pointer.
     - When a call to virtual method, the run-time system looks up the vtable of the instance's dynamic type via the vpointer, and then looks up the method's implementation for that type via the corresponding pointer in the vtable.
-        - fetch vpointer -> fetch method pointer -> call
+        - fetch vpointer -> fetch method pointer -> make a call
 - Inheritance:
     - A vtable for subclass is created by copying the vtable from superclass and changing the pointers of overridden methods to point to the new implementation.
     - When instance creates, the vpointer of that instance will be set to the right vtable of the instance's class.